MaterializeInc/materialize/doc/user/content/get-started/quickstart.md

         FROM flippers
    ) WITH (snapshot = false)) TO STDOUT;
    ```

+   The optional [`WITH (snapshot = false)`
+   option](/sql/subscribe/#with-options) indicates that the command displays
+   only the new flippers that come in after the start of the `SUBSCRIBE`
+   operation, and not the flippers in the view at the start of the operation.

    1. Open another SQL client and connect to your Materialize.